matloff/R-vs.-Python-for-Data-Science/README.md

 It might be more acceptable if the Tidyverse were superior to ordinary R, but in my opinion it is not.
-It makes things more difficult for beginners.
+It makes things more difficult for beginning programmers.
 E.g. the Tidyverse has so many functions, some complex, that must be learned to do what are very simple operations in base R.  Pipes, apparently meant to help beginners learn R, actually make it more difficult, I believe.
 And the Tidyverse is of questionable value for advanced users.
 See also ["The Tidyverse Curse](The Tidyverse Curse).

 The Tidyverse is a conscious promotional effort by a commercial entity that has come to dominate the R world, RStudio.
 I know and admire the